benhoff/vexbot/README.md

 ## Installation
 recommend running out of a virutalenv

-So activate your virual environment and run
+So activate your virual environment and run:

 `pip3 install vexbot`

 ## Configuring